dfravel/davefravel/content/posts/development/vuex-with-axios-interceptor.md

     },
 ```

-Here's the new code where I've created an http-common.js file
+Here's the new code where I've created an http-common.js file **this is the good stuff**

 ```
 import axios from "axios";